David Ebel, RPT

 David has been practicing physical therapy in La Grande since 1993.
 Since graduating from Pacific University’s Therapy Program (Forest Grove, Oregon) in 1982, he has gained wide experience in all aspects of physical therapy.
 He has specialized in manual therapy, training with physicians from the United States, France, England and Australia, focusing on adult and pediatric care for acute and chronic dysfunction including a multitude of diagnoses.
 David is a member in good standing with the American Physical Therapy Association, Oregon Physical Therapy Association, the International Association of Health Care Practitioners and the American CranioSacral Association.
 David is a Teaching Assistant for the Upledger Institute in a variety of techniques.

 James Gorham, MPT, CEO

 James was born in La Grande and graduated from Imbler High School.
 He received a Bachelor’s Degree in Physical Education and Health from Eastern Oregon University in 1995 and with his Master’s Degree in Physical Therapy in 1997 from Andrews University in Dayton, OH.
 James owned and managed a PT practice for 6 1/2 years in Sherwood, OR.
 His areas of expertise include: sports medicine, including developing a rehabilitation program for golfers called “Back Swing”, and manual therapy.
 James is also certified in the Astym treatment technique.
 His outside interests include sports, camping, and golfing.
 James and his family moved back to La Grande in 2007.
-James also serves as the Clinic’s Marketing Director and CEO.
+James also serves as the Clinic’s CEO.

 Ron Babcock, RPT